ChrisGunning/Airtable-Notes/README.md

 	- The main structure that holds data.
 - Views:
 	- Different views of the same table.
 Allows organization and while maintaining centralization.

-**Hidden Fields:**
-- (Imported):
-	- Was used for reference when creating a database.
-Can ignore/Delete.
-- (Automation)
-	- Used for an automation in the designated table.
-Can ignore.
-- (Formula)
-	- Used for a formula in the designated table.
-Can ignore.
-- (Pull)
-	- Used for linking of databases through automations or formulas.
-Can ignore.

 **Templates:**
 - Do NOT use .Has a limit of 100 records per template; therefore it can only be used in smaller situations, NOT when creating templates for the BOM.